samuelstaylor/Varga-Group-Video-Tutorials/ssh-setup-vscode/README.md

 https://youtube.com/playlist?list=PLlJvCT0DQtXvL1J9yYt-dgqiRUJ5-pXZM&si=N7Ak43IwvalQgpLb

-UPDATE: try the latest version of the extension. if that doesn't work then revert to old version.
+UPDATE: try the latest version of the extension. if that doesn't work then revert to old version (~2022-2023).
 Try this for the config file if you experience bugs.
 REPLACE EACH ' USERNAME ' WITH YOUR ACCOUNT NAME:

 # kalman-all-series1